 A trip to Disneyland is all about making memories, especially if you’re visiting with a loved one.
 Luckily, both Disney Resort Parks in California have plenty of incredible photo opportunities.

-This entitles you to digital copies of all your photos taken by a Disney cast member or Disney camera (when on some of the selected rides within the park).
-You can upgrade to get your photos on a disc for a small additional cost.
+The Disney PhotoPass+ entitles you to digital copies of all your photos taken by a Disney cast member or Disney camera.
+In addition, you can upgrade to get your pictures on a disc for a small additional cost.

 We’ve found that the quality of the photos taken by cast members far exceeds those taken on our own personal camera as they have a super expensive camera with all the correct settings (based on lighting and the photo shot) ready and waiting for you.